Code1983/VLSI-Physical-Verification-Workshop/README.md

 # Day 5 - LVS
 ## Netlists
+Netlists are extracted from following
-netlits from schematic
+* netlits from schematic
-metlist from layout
+* netlist from layout

 ## Netgen
 Pre-match analysis